 - Make sure you clean your eyelashes lightly every morning.

 - Don’t apply mascara on extensions.

-Lash extensions work plain and easily.
+Different styles of eyelash extensions work plain and easy.
 They can add volume to almost all eyelashes, meaning you’ll wake up with longer and longer lashes, but you’ll have to pay for it.
 Extensions cost money and even if you adhere to all the guidelines with regard to aftercare, however, it’s possible that you’ll sustain the effects of your natural eyelashes such as breakage and fallout.

 They’re necessarily harmful however they’re unlikely to create any health issues, and you could consider that the attractiveness of the extensions is more appealing than potential negative side adverse effects (which typically are irritation, infection, and reaction to an allergic condition).
 If you’re considering getting eyelash extensions, make sure they are done by a licensed esthetician to prevent these adverse effects.